Deigratia-D/Cyclistic-Case-Study/README.md

     My change log .docx file.

 Like I wrote this is my first attempt at this so if there is anything I should adjust please feel free to comment.

+The analysis in HTML is to large to view so you will need to download the file to view.